 - COMMIT to your career choice-which means committing to this class.
-Decide you WANT to learn this information and you will. - Study several hours every day!
+Decide you WANT to learn this information and you will. - Study for at least an hour every day!
 Do not wait until the night before or the morning of an exam and expect to learn all the information presented!
-Daily study helps you understand and place information in long-term memory. - Read the chapters-don't let the lecture be the first time you become acquainted with the information.
-If you do this, it is like hearing a foreign language and you are already behind. - Plan weekly reviews of old material.
-Set aside some time and quickly go through your old notes from previous units-remember there will be a comprehensive final.
-Remember, you must know the body parts and how they work as long as you are a nurse! - Take NOTES while reading, studying PowerPoints, live online lecture Q&A sessions, and recorded lectures. - The first time you have less than a desirable grade, make an appointment with me to discuss what you are doing!
-Don't wait until it's almost the final-it's too late then!
+Daily study helps you understand and place information in long-term memory. - Read the chapters prior to class and put effort into your class prep work.
+Really think, process the information, and contemplate how it would be useful in caring for the whole patient. - Plan weekly reviews of old material.
+Set aside some time (maybe on a Saturday) and quickly go through your old notes from previous units-remember there will be a comprehensive final.
+Remember, you must know the foundational knowledge that began in Level 1 and continued in Level 2. - Take NOTES in class! - The first time you have less than a desirable grade, make an appointment with me to discuss what you are doing!
+Do not wait until it is the final-it is too late then!